sonaproject/slsnet/README.md

 - registers MultiPointToSinglePointIntent for source={all edge ports with named interface} to target={port for next hop}
   (seems auto probe for the next hop host)

+Aditional Feature
+- Implement RequestMAC (ARP) when destination Host location is not known
+- Do response on ICMP ECHO Request on virtual gateway addresses